slatedocs/slate/source/index.md

 ### Step 5 - Create separate production/dev apps

 You may want to create a separate Astronomer/Google Analytics/Keen instances to keep your test/dev events out of your production data.
-I use the naming convention “{AppName} Prod” and “{AppName} Dev” across all 3 services to keep it all straight.
+I use the naming convention “{AppName} Prod” and “{AppName} Dev” across all the services to keep it all straight.

 ### Step 6 - Share your Keen IO project with us (optional)